mustafa1728/Chat_Application/Readme.md

-# COL334 Assignment 2
+# Chat Application

-## Mustafa Chasmai | 2019CS10341
+### -Mustafa Chasmai

-In this assignment TCP sockets were used to create a simple chat application.
+Part of an assignment of course COL334.
+TCP sockets were used to create a simple chat application.

 ### Instructions to run